 - Documentation: A revised user’s manual, an Algorithm Theoretical Basis Document (ATBD) describing the fundamental radiative transfer physics, an Interface Control Document (ICD) to facilitate API implementations, and Robodoc software documentation come with the installation.

-With over a history esceeding 30 years, MODTRAN has been extensively validated, and it serves as the community standard atmospheric band model.
+With a history exceeding 30 years, MODTRAN has been extensively validated, and it serves as the community standard atmospheric band model.